Freedom of Speech, Expression and Dissent

 Requesting your Military and Veteran Benefits

-- Students who wish to use their Tuition Assistance or VA Education benefits are required to fill out the “Request to Use Military/VA Benefits Form” on MyBrandman Self Service, in order for their respective enrollment to be certified.
+- Students who wish to use their Military or VA Education benefits are required to fill out the “Request to Use Military/VA Benefits Form” on MyBrandman Self Service, in order for their respective enrollment to be certified.

 - The student’s Brandman primary campus will collect required documents needed for VA benefit certification and validation of military status.
 Students may be asked for additional and/or updated information at the request of the Military and Veterans Services Department.